How do virologists stop something that is ubiquitous and deadly?

 Is a virus alive?
 It’s a tough question, even for Joseph Rucker.

-Rucker is vice president of R&D for Philadelphia biotech company Integral Molecular (and a sometimes contributor to CHF’s magazine).
+Rucker is vice president of R&D for Philadelphia biotech company Integral Molecular (and a sometimes Distillations contributor).
 I know him because he was the instructor of a six-week course on the strange world of viruses that I attended this winter.

 Long story short, Rucker says no, viruses are not alive.
 Why?
 Because they need to hijack a living cell to replicate.
 (Later in the class Rucker conceded that viruses might be considered alive after they have entered a cell and begun the process of replication.
 But that wasn’t even the strangest theory he relayed.
 Some scientists have suggested that viruses are inevitable byproducts of life; others have proposed that they are precursors of it.
 Traces of ancient viruses have been embedded in our DNA for at least hundreds of thousands of years.
 Perhaps viruses aren’t just in us; maybe they are us.)